"Weird Al" Yankovic: Animation and voice work

 Yankovic has done voice-overs for several animated series.
 He appeared in a 2003 episode of The Simpsons, singing "The Ballad of Homer & Marge" (a parody of John Mellencamp's "Jack & Diane") with his band.
 The episode, "Three Gays of the Condo", in which Marge hires Yankovic to sing the aforementioned song to Homer in an attempt to reconcile their marriage, later won an Emmy Award for "Outstanding Animated Program (For Programming Less Than One Hour)".
 Yankovic also had cameos in a 2008 episode, titled "That '90s Show", during which he records a parody of Homer's grunge hit "Shave Me" titled "Brain Freeze" (Homer's song, "Shave Me", was itself a parody of Nirvana's "Rape Me"), and in the couch gag of a 2023 episode, titled "Hostile Kirk Place", making Yankovic one of only a handful of celebrities to appear three times on the show playing themselves.

-He appeared in the animated Adult Swim show Robot Chicken, which provided him with a music video for the song "Weasel Stomping Day".
+He appeared in the animated Adult Swim show Robot Chicken as himself, which provided him with a music video for the song "Weasel Stomping Day".
 Yankovic is the voice for Squid Hat on the Cartoon Network show The Grim Adventures of Billy & Mandy.
 He is also the announcer of the cartoon's eponymous video game adaptation.

 Yankovic had a guest appearance voicing Wreck-Gar, a waste collection vehicle Transformer in the Transformers: Animated cartoon series; previously, Yankovic's "Dare to Be Stupid" song was featured in the 1986 animated film The Transformers: The Movie, during the sequence in which Wreck-Gar was first introduced; as such, the song is referenced in the episode.
 He also plays local TV talent show host Uncle Muscles on several episodes of Tim and Eric Awesome Show, Great Job! along with other appearances on the show.
 Yankovic has also supplied the voice of one-shot character 'Petroleum Joe' on The Brak Show.
 He also voiced himself on a Back at the Barnyard episode, and he appeared as a ringmaster who helps the regular characters of Yo Gabba Gabba! organize a circus in a 2007 episode of the children's show.